The second Bogolyubov theorem and global averaging principle for SPDEs with monotone coefficients

 \end{proof}

-\begin{remark}\rm As mentioned in Introduction, there are three types of averaging principle and most existing works (except for \cite{CL2020,KMF_2015}) on {\em stochastic} averaging focus on the first Bogolyubov theorem.
+\begin{remark}\rm \begin{enumerate} \item For simplicity, we take $\delta=\sqrt{\eps}$ in \eqref{avetheq015} to obtain \eqref{avethfeq15}, which gives a convergence rate for the first Bogolyubov theorem.
+If we take $\delta=\psi(\eps)$ satisfying $\psi(\eps)\rightarrow0$ and $\frac{\psi(\eps)}{\eps}\rightarrow\infty$ as $\eps\rightarrow0$ such that $\delta^{\frac14}=\omega_1(\frac{\delta}{\eps})=\omega_2(\frac{\delta}{\eps})$, then we obtain a better convergence rate.
+But we are not sure if our method can give the optimal rate. \item As mentioned in Introduction, there are three types of averaging principle and most existing works (except for \cite{CL2020,KMF_2015}) on {\em stochastic} averaging focus on the first Bogolyubov theorem.
 But to the best of our knowledge, the above result is new and hence interesting on its own rights.
-Meanwhile, it is helpful for us to establish the second Bogolyubov theorem and global averaging principle in what follows. \end{remark}
+Meanwhile, it is helpful for us to establish the second Bogolyubov theorem and global averaging principle in what follows. \end{enumerate} \end{remark}

 With the help of Theorem \ref{avethf}, we can now establish the second Bogolyubov theorem. \begin{theorem} Suppose that conditions {\rm{(G1)--(G2)}}, {\rm{(H1)}}, {\rm{(H2$'$)}} and {\rm{(H3)--(H6)}} hold.
 Assume further that $2\lambda-2\lambda_{F}-L_{G}^{2}\geq0$.
 If $\lambda'>0$ or $2\lambda-2\lambda_{F}-L_{G}^{2}>0$ then for any $0<\varepsilon \le 1$ \begin{enumerate} \item equation \eqref{eqG2.1} has a unique solution $X_{\varepsilon}\in C_{b}(\mathbb R,L^{2} (\Omega,\mathbb P;H))$; \item the $L^{2}$-bounded solution $X_{\varepsilon}$ of \eqref{eqG2.1} is strongly compatible in distribution, i.e. $\mathfrak M_{(F_{\varepsilon},G_{\varepsilon})}\subseteq \tilde{\mathfrak M}_{X_{\varepsilon}}$, and